ADD – Attention Deficit Disorder

 Since we recognize and acknowledge the epidemic challenges we face with health today, Real Food Recovery takes a hard stand in recognizing ways to improve our “community health”.
 We refuse to propagate the sensationalism of the negative arena without introducing hope and real recovery at any level.
 It is our position to offer the causal possibilities and then empower with diets, supplements, and a holistic approach that has evidence-based successes.

-Recently a story came across my desk that warranted a share!
-In respect of anonymity, we thank this beautiful family for sharing their successes so the rest of us can benefit.
+Recently a story came across my desk from a friend on social media!
+In respect of anonymity, we thank this beautiful family for sharing their successes so the rest of us can be encouraged and possible find recovery.

 From our hearts to your home; enjoy and be moved to action!